clover/codelab-remote-pay-cloud/README.md

 };
 ```

-After the web page reloads, re-establish a connection to the device, enter an amount into the calculator, and press 'Charge'.
+After the web page reloads, re-establish a connection to the device, enter an amount into the calculator, and press **Charge**.
 You should see instructions on the Clover device to process your first card transaction.
-Swipe/dip/tap to pay, and follow the on-screen instructions.
+Use the test card to pay and follow the on-screen instructions.

-After you sign on-screen, you might notice that the device is "stuck" on this screen.
-However, this is the intended behavior.
-The Clover device is waiting for our POS to either approve or reject the customer's signature.
-The POS, rather than the Clover device, needs to handle this approval/rejection, as semi-integrated Clover devices are customer-facing rather than merchant-facing.
+After you add a signature and tap **Done**, you might notice that the device is "stuck" on the verification screen.
+This is the intended behavior.
+The Clover device is waiting for the POS to either approve or reject the customer's signature.
+The POS, rather than the Clover device, needs to handle this approval action, as semi-integrated Clover devices are customer-facing, not merchant-facing.

 ![](public/assets/images/verifyingSignature.png)

-Exit Cloud Pay Display by touching the four corners of the screen, and let's write some more code.
+Exit Cloud Pay Display by touching the four corners of the screen simultaneously.
 We don't want any of our merchants to get "stuck" at this screen.

-**Note:** If you never saw this screen, you'll need to adjust your merchant's settings and initiate another Sale to reach this point.
+**Note:** If you did not see this screen, you'll need to adjust your test merchant's settings and then initiate another Sale to reach this point.
 After exiting Cloud Pay Display, open the **Setup** app, navigate to **Payments**, and scroll down to **Signature Settings**.
 Set the **Signature entry location** to 'On tablet screen' and the **Signature requirement** to 'Always require signature'.

 ### Handling signature verification

-In this section, we'll render the signature captured on the Clover device onto our POS's DOM, and provide the merchant with the option of either accepting or denying it.
-Let's start by providing a `<canvas>` element that we can write our signature to.
+In this section, you'll add code to display the captured signature on the POS and provide the merchant with the option of either accepting or rejecting it.
+Start by opening `index.html` and adding a `<canvas>` element to contain the signature.

-In `index.html`:

 ```diff
 <div class="row">